 Meanwhile, just 13 states and the District of Columbia have passed school non-discrimination laws and state-wide regulations to protect LGBTQ students from discrimination in schools on the basis of sexual orientation and gender identity, including being unfairly denied access to facilities, sports teams and clubs.

 Without such policies in place nationwide, the majority of LGBTQ youth remain vulnerable to discrimination, harassment and bullying from peers, teachers and administrators.

 "At school, I have been bullied and called slurs by other students.
 When I asked the principal to help my situation, he laughed at me and told me I was overreacting.
 I've also had teachers look me in my eyes and tell me they do not support same-sex marriage and transgender people, so I find it extremely hard to trust the adults at my school because they more than likely share the same opinions."

 States That Have Passed Non-Discrimination Laws and State-Wide Regulations to Protect LGBTQ Students

 "I overhear anti-LGBTQ slurs on the bus every single school day."

 While these laws and policies provide critically important legal protections - and legal recourse if needed - they alone are not enough to solve the problem of anti-LGBTQ bullying and harassment.
 There is wide variation on the extent to which school administrators and other key leaders enforce and implement LGBTQ-inclusive policies.
 Schools must be intentional about creating a welcoming, safe environment for LGBTQ students.
 First steps can include providing professional development opportunities, LGBTQ-inclusive anti-bias programs and ongoing monitoring of policy compliance.

 LGBTQ youth who attend schools with Gay-Straight Alliances or Gender/Sexuality Alliances (GSAs) or other LGBTQ student clubs have found that these formal systems of support can mitigate negative experiences, reduce risky behaviors and lower distress.
-Further, the presence of a GSA or other LGBTQ student club has been found to have a positive impact on the perceptions LGBTQ youth have of their school experiences: they help students identify teachers and staff who are affirming and supportive and promote LGBTQ advocacy among students.25 3 IN 5 students have access to a GSA or similar support group26 LGBTQ youth continue to experience bullying because of their actual or perceived LGBTQ identity 73% OF LGBTQ YOUTH HAVE EXPERIENCED VERBAL THREATS BECAUSE OF THEIR ACTUAL OR 18% were bullied because someone thought they were LGBTQ28
+Further, the presence of a GSA or other LGBTQ student club has been found to have a positive impact on the perceptions LGBTQ youth have of their school experiences: they help students identify teachers and staff who are affirming and supportive and promote LGBTQ advocacy among students.25

+3 IN 5 students have access to a GSA or similar support group26

+LGBTQ youth continue to experience bullying because of their actual or perceived LGBTQ identity 73% OF LGBTQ YOUTH HAVE EXPERIENCED VERBAL THREATS BECAUSE OF THEIR ACTUAL OR PERCEIVED LGBTQ IDENTITY27 50% 3 IN 10 were bullied of transgender have received physical because girls have been someone threats due to physically threatened30 thought they their LGBTQ were LGBTQ28 identity29